This post contains affiliate links. Read my disclosure policy here.

 Notes

 - Save time: While the tofu and rice bake, prep the vegetables and make the dressing.
-Everything will be ready to assemble as soon as the crispy rice and tofu come out of the oven.
+This keeps the hands-on prep within the 10-minute window, and the salad comes together quickly.

 - Super-firm tofu: If you don't have it, you can use extra-firm tofu, but you'll need to press it for 20-30 minutes first.